HongyuJerryWang/LGP-Tutorials/Programming Tutorials/Tutorial 3 - Custom Fitness Functions/README.md

 Let's walkthrough the four fitness functions we have here.

-**binaryMAE** gets the absolute error of each case and then calculates the mean.
+**binaryMAE** gets the absolute error of each case and then calculates the mean:

 ```
 val binaryMAE: FitnessFunction<Double> = object : FitnessFunction<Double>() {